pierodesenzi/pismo_exercise/README.md

 ## Testing

-The application includes unit and integration tests using JUnit 5 and Spring Boot Test.
-Tests use an in-memory H2 database for isolation.
+The tests are integration tests that boot the full Spring context against an in-memory H2 database, covering the entire stack via HTTP.
+Service logic is therefore tested indirectly — dedicated service unit tests (with mocked repositories) would be faster and more isolated, but are out of scope for this exercise.

 ### Running Tests